A Review on Quantum Circuit Optimization using ZX-Calculus: Quantum Computing

-\paragraph{Quantum Circuit Optimization} Current generation quantum hardware possesses several resource restrictions, namely physical qubit availability and limited coherence time.
+Current generation quantum hardware possesses several resource restrictions, namely physical qubit availability and limited coherence time.
 Quantum circuit optimization addresses these limitations and can be broadly divided into two categories~\cite{karuppasamy2025qcsurvey}.

-\textit{Architecture-independent optimization} focuses on hardware-agnostic strategies at the logical qubit level without any consideration of their physical implementation.
+\emph{Architecture-independent optimization} focuses on hardware-agnostic strategies at the logical qubit level without any consideration of their physical implementation.
 Logical qubits are error corrected qubits composed of several physical qubits.
 Physical qubits are the actual hardware elements.
 They are prone to noise and are not error corrected.
 With the aid of quantum error correction, multiple physical qubits form a logical qubit.

-Typical optimization targets are the reduction of multi-qubit gates (e.g., CNOT, CZ and SWAP) and T-gates as they require more surface code for error correction~\cite{fowlerSurfaceCodesPractical2012}.
+Typical optimization targets for NISQ-era quantum devices multi-qubit gates (e.g., CNOT, CZ and SWAP) due to their high implementation cost and connectivity constraints~\cite{preskill2018nisq}, while the cost of fault-tolerant architectures is driven by T-gates~\cite{gottesman2009qec}.

 Decreasing the circuit depth reduces the execution time of a quantum circuit.
 Speeding up the execution time is especially important if the unoptimized circuit cannot be executed during the coherence time.
 Furthermore, quantum circuit synthesis aims to decompose arbitrary unitary operations into an optimal sequence of quantum gates~\cite{yan2024qcsurvey}.

-\textit{Architecture-dependent optimization} concentrates on hardware specific characteristics, primarily a circuit's qubit connectivity (which qubits can directly interact with each other), gate fidelity (accuracy of a gate's operation), circuit fidelity (accuracy of a full circuit's unitary operator), and error rate (probability of erroneous state changes)~\cite{zhu2025quantumcompilerdesignqubit}.
+\emph{Architecture-dependent optimization} concentrates on hardware specific characteristics, primarily a circuit's qubit connectivity (which qubits can directly interact with each other), gate fidelity (accuracy of a gate's operation), circuit fidelity (accuracy of a full circuit's unitary operator), and error rate (probability of erroneous state changes)~\cite{zhu2025quantumcompilerdesignqubit}.
 Multi-qubit gates can only operate on connected qubits.
 Extra operations, such as SWAP gates, facilitate connections between qubits.
-Routing optimizes a circuit to respect the architecture's qubit connectivity, and subsequently reduces the demand for physical qubits.
-A quantum architecture implements physical qubits from logical qubits.
-Additionally, architecture-aware synthesis decomposes and aligns parts of the quantum circuit with respect to the connectivity and limitations of a given quantum architecture~\cite{yan2024qcsurvey}.

-\textit{Quantum circuit optimization improves the resource requirements of quantum algorithms for current NISQ-era quantum hardware.}
+Routing optimizes maps a quantum circuit onto a quantum device and minimizes the overhead introduced by the inserted SWAP gates.